1. Home

 Should I list my visa status on my résumé?

 Your visa status is typically not included on your resume.
 In many cases, your educational background and work history will show that you are an international student.
-Hiring managers and online application forms ask the appropriate questions about sponsorship during the recruitment process.
-Questions that may be asked include:
+Recruitment questions that may be asked include:

 • “Are you legally authorized to work in the United States?”